 You are not “walking and hoping.”
 You are part of a coordinated system designed to move deer predictably through the woods.

-For hunters who want a deeper wilderness experience, we offer remote backcountry deer drive hunts based out of lightweight Seek Outside hot tents with wood stoves.
+For hunters who want a deeper wilderness experience, we offer remote backcountry deer hunts based out of lightweight Seek Outside hot tents with wood stoves.

 This is not a roadside camp — it’s a true Adirondack backcountry hunting adventure.